akka/akka/akka-docs/src/main/paradox/stream/operators/Source/asSourceWithContext.md

 # Source.asSourceWithContext

-Turns a `Source` into a `SourceWithContext` which can propagate a context per element along a stream.
+Extracts context data from the elements of a `Source` so that it can be turned into a `SourceWithContext` which can propagate that context per element along a stream.

 @ref[Source operators](../index.md#source-operators)